AdaCore/spark2014/lrm/source/packages.rst

 Refined Global Aspect
 ~~~~~~~~~~~~~~~~~~~~~

-..todo: The subject of refined Global, Depends, Pre and Post aspects is still
+.. todo:: The subject of refined Global, Depends, Pre and Post aspects is still
           under discussion (and their need questioned) and so the subsections covering
           these aspects is subject to change.
 To be resolved and completed by
           Milestone 3 version of this document.

 High-level requirements
 ^^^^^^^^^^^^^^^^^^^^^^^